 After the Conservative Party’s victory in the May 2015 election, Greg was appointed Chief Secretary to the Treasury – the third most senior post in Her Majesty’s Treasury behind the Prime Minister and the Chancellor of the Exchequer, George Osborne – in this first Conservative-majority Government since 1997.
 Greg is proud to be able to claim that he is the first MP to attend Cabinet and who represents Chelsea since Sir Samuel Hoare in 1940, and the first who represents Fulham since Labour’s Michael Stewart in 1970.
 Greg’s responsibilities as Chief Secretary to the Treasury covered public expenditure and included: spending reviews and strategic planning; in-year spending control; public sector pay and pensions; Annually Managed Expenditure (AME) and welfare reform; efficiency and value for money in public service; procurement; capital investment; infrastructure deals; and Treasury interest in devolution to Scotland, Wales, and Northern Ireland.

-In July 2016, under new Prime Minister Theresa May, Greg was appointed Minister of State in the new Department of International Trade, serving as number two to Secretary of State Liam Fox.
+In July 2016, under new Prime Minister Theresa May, Greg was appointed Minister of State in the new Department of International Trade, serving as number two to Secretary of State Liam Fox, a position he resigned from in 2018 in order to meet his election commitments of voting against a third runway at Heathrow airport.

 Greg’s main interests in national politics are economics, foreign affairs and counter-terrorism, housing policy and local government, and the criminal justice system.
 In terms of foreign affairs, Greg takes a particularly strong interest in Germany, Central and Eastern Europe, Russia, and Central Asia.